 - Go to the Staff Council Meetings: Meetings are held monthly (typically just during the academic year) and alternate between main campus and Lakeside.
 You can find the schedule meeting dates on the Staff Council Calendar.

 - Run for an open Staff Council position: Each March the call for nominations for open Staff Council positions is made.
-Staff members can nominate themselves for a position they are interested in.
+Staff members can nominate themselves or others for an open position.
 Elections are held at the Staff Council annual meeting which is held in May of each year.
 You can read more about the roles of each position and the election process on the Staff Council By-Laws webpage.

 - Join a Staff Council Committee: Staff Council has three active committees - Staff Welfare & Advocacy, Networking & Recreation, and Communications & Engagement.
 You can get a full description of each committee on our Staff Council By-Laws webpage.
 You can find current committee members and a contact email for each committee here.